Lab K203 - Advanced Pod Scheduling

 To remove the taint created above

-kubectl taint node node2 dedicate:NoExecute-
+kubectl taint node kind-worker2 dedicated=worker:NoExecute-

 Exercise